PinkiePieExplosion/PinkiePieExplosion/README.md

 As you can probably tell I LOVE Pinkie Pie!!

 Im interested in criminals, psychology, murderers/murders & anything dealing with crimes because of my grandpa (RIP papa.)
-He did a lot of stuff involving all of that, he was a Grade 1 Detective (top grade you can be) in the New York police dept. then served in the Army for 3 years before he became a Police Officer.
+He did a lot of stuff involving all of that, he was a Grade 1 Detective (the highest grade you can be) in the New York police dept. then he served in the Army for 3 years before he became a Police Officer.

 <p align="center">
 credit @lavendergalactic & anyone else on Tumblr for blinkies.